SoftwareAG/webmethods-api-gateway-devops/README.md

 More examples of deployment-descriptors with different flavors of API Gateway deployment can be found at  https://github.com/SoftwareAG/webmethods-api-gateway/tree/master/samples/docker/deploymentscripts.
 One can clone this repository and add their staging environments under /deployment-descriptors  and use them in the scripts.

-# Develop APIs and test using SoftwareAG webmethods API Gateway
+# Develop APIs and test using API Gateway

-The most common usecase for an API Developer is to develop APIs in their local dev environments and then export them to falt file representation such that they can be be integrated to any VCS.
-Also Developers need to import their APIs from an VCS i.e flat file representation to theri local dev environments such that they can work on them.
+The most common usecase for an API Developer is to develop APIs in their local dev environments and then export them to flat file representation such that they can be  integrated to any VCS.
+Also Developers need to import their APIs from an VCS i.e flat file representation to their local dev environments for further updates.

 The gateway_import_export_utils.sh under /bin can be used for this.
-Using this script the developers can import/export APIs from their local Dev SoftwareAG webmethods API Gateway to their VCS local repo and vice versa.
+Using this script the developers can import/export APIs from their local Dev API Gateway to their VCS local repo and vice versa.

 ## gateway_import_export_utils.sh